flukus/projecting/README.md

 # Projecting

-Projecting is an simple, fast and extensible project switcher for vim with the following features:
+Projecting is an simple, fast and extendable project switcher for vim with the following features:

 * Easy configuration in pure vim script